2017 American League Wild Card Game: Background

 This was Minnesota's first playoff appearance as a Wild Card team, and their first postseason appearance since the 2010 American League Division Series.
+This was also their first appearance after enduring a 59-103 record the year prior, the worst record since moving to Minnesota.
 After clinching their spot, the Twins named Ervin Santana as their starting pitcher.
 Miguel Sanó was left off of the roster because of his injured left shin.
 The Twins had an 85–77 record and finished in second place in the AL Central, 17 games behind the Indians.

 This was New York's sixth playoff appearance as a Wild Card team, and their first postseason appearance since the 2015 American League Wild Card Game.
 Luis Severino started for the Yankees.
 With a 91–71 record, the Yankees finished in second place in the AL East, two games behind the division-winning Red Sox.

 This was the fifth postseason meeting between the two clubs, with the Yankees winning all four previous series.
 Their most recent meeting was in the 2010 American League Division Series in which the Yankees swept the Twins in three games.
 This loss also extended the Twins' postseason losing streak to 13 games; ten of those games were against the Yankees.